pbrocks/block-options/readme.txt

 * New: Clear Formatting Options 🎉
 * New: Subscript, Superscript and Uppercase Text Formats 🎉
 * New: Toggle Title Visibility Option 🎉
-* New: EditorsKit Features Manager 🎊
+* New: Sidetrack Features Manager 🎊
 * Add: Freemius Insights
 * Compatibility: Disable duplicate formats when JetPack or CoBlocks is active
 * Fixes: Shortcode Block Compatibility Bugs
-* Fixes: Remove EditorsKit id instance for other plugin's compatibility
+* Fixes: Remove Sidetrack id instance for other plugin's compatibility
-* Fixes: Conflict with Thrive Comments plugin( https://github.com/phpbits/block-options/issues/49 )
+* Fixes: Conflict with Thrive Comments plugin( https://github.com/pbrocks/blockshop-options/issues/49 )

 = 1.5 =
 * New: Highlighted Text or Heading Colors 🎉
 * New: Highlighted Text Background Color 🎉
 * New: Paragraph Justify Alignment 🎉
 * New: Enable or Disable Auto Save 🎊
-* New: `editorskit-template-block-sizes` and `editorskit-genesis-layout-block-sizes` theme supports 🎊
+* New: `sidetrack-template-block-sizes` and `sidetrack-genesis-layout-block-sizes` theme supports 🎊

 = 1.4.3 =
 * Add new Underline Text Format 🎉